lalrochhara/Dasha/README.md

 </p>

 ```
-This Bot is Created by ShinobuProject, If your kanging this without fork at least give a credit to get a smile of my hard work.
+This Bot is Created by Nicky Lalrochhara, If your kanging this without fork at least give a credit to get a smile of my hard work.
 - Dasha
 - EmikoRobot
 - YoneRobot